 All of which you can keep on hand.

-There are a few things you add to the finished soup but this is personal preference (although I always add it).
+There are a few things you add to the finished soup before serving but this is a personal preference (although I always add it).

 Have'A Chips are the best tortilla chips for soup.
 They have a bit of soy sauce on them making them super flavorful on their own and bold enough to stand up to the hearty flavors of the soup.